 Somewhere in their experience, kids come to believe that by talking back, being defiant, being bossy, or by acting out a long list of other frustrating and annoying behaviors, they’ll achieve the security and significance they crave.

 To adults, this logic makes no sense.
 Kids are often scolded or punished for misbehavior, so why would they keep pursuing it?
 But in their immaturity, kids don’t recognize the fallacy of their beliefs and can’t figure out a better way to achieve their goal.
 (And sometimes even a negative response from adults makes them feel they’ve partially achieved their goal).

-Understanding these mistaken beliefs kids develop can help parents better diagnose why their children act out and also determine the best solution to turn around the bad behavior.
+Understanding these mistaken beliefs kids develop can help parents better diagnose why their children act out and also determine the best solution to turn around the negative behavior.

 Fortunately, the mistaken goals and beliefs kids pursue fit into four distinct categories.
 They are:

 - How to know if your child is seeing undue attention: All kids deserve our attention but sometimes kids seek undue attention by interrupting, shouting, speaking out unnecessarily, or doing something they’ve been told not to.
 These kids may also ask parents to do things for them that they’re perfectly capable of doing themselves simply to get their parents’ attention.

 - Why kids seek undue attention: These kids feel they can only achieve a sense of belonging by being noticed – even if that attention is negative.